dobots/website/README.md

 * Almende B.V., http://www.almende.com and DO bots B.V., http://www.dobots.nl
 * Rotterdam, The Netherlands

 The theme design itself is done by Ahmet Bektes.
-The content of our website is our own, and thanks to Bart, Remco, Dominik, Marc, Peet, Anne, Roemer, Laurens, Jorik, Merel, Bhenaz, Remco, Jannie, Alexander, and others.
+The content of our website is our own, and thanks to Bart, Remco, Dominik, Marc, Peet, Anne, Roemer, Laurens, Jorik, Merel, Bhenaz, Remco, Janny, Alexander, and others.